-A total of 102 (25.7%) consumed alcohol, which is lower than the 37.4% reported in the first CNCD, and most of those who consumed alcohol (56, 54.9%) did it less than three times a week.
-Although it is difficult to analyze the association between smoking and the development of BC, since up to 50% of female smokers consume alcohol, several studies suggest that there is a higher risk of developing BC in the smoking population (12), and this was, therefore, included in the investigated risk factors.
+A total of 102 (25.7%) respondents consumed alcohol, which is lower than the 37.4% reported in the first CNCD, and most of those who consumed alcohol (56; 54.9%) did so fewer than three times a week.
+Although it is difficult to analyze the association between smoking and the development of breast cancer, because up to 50% of female smokers consume alcohol, several studies suggest that there is a higher risk of developing breast cancer in the smoking population,12 and this was, therefore, included in the investigated risk factors.
 Only 44 respondents (11.1%) were smokers, which is lower than the 25.4% reported in the second CNCD.
 However, it should be noted that 96 respondents (24.1%) were former smokers, which could reflect the impact of the implementation of an important set of actions by the state, adapting the measures proposed by the framework convention on tobacco control.

-The association between a high BMI and the risk of developing BC in postmenopausal women is also known (13).
-In our study, 126 respondents (31.7%) were classified as overweight (BMI, 25–29.9) and 132 (33.2%) as obese (BMI ≥ 30).
-These results are similar to those reported by the second CNCD, with values of 32.7% and 29.2% (15), respectively.
-Since overweight and obesity were the most frequent risk factors and considering that overweight, obesity, and nutrition-related diseases (cardiovascular, metabolic, mental health, and osteoarticular diseases) are the causes of the main risk factors that affect the morbidity and mortality in our country, the education of postmenopausal patients would be of great importance, both to those diagnosed with BC and those healthy, to maintain a normal body weight as a preventive measure.
+The association between a high BMI and the risk of developing breast cancer in postmenopausal women is also known.13 In our study, 126 respondents (31.7%) were classified as overweight (BMI, 25–29.9) and 132 (33.2%) as obese (BMI ≥ 30).
+These results are similar to those reported by the second CNCD, with values of 32.7% and 29.2%, respectively.15 Because overweight and obesity were the most frequent risk factors and considering that overweight, obesity, and nutrition-related diseases (cardiovascular, metabolic, mental health, and osteoarticular diseases) are the causes of the main risk factors that affect morbidity and mortality in Uruguay, the education of postmenopausal patients would be of great importance, both to those with a diagnosis of breast cancer and to those without, to maintain a normal body weight as a preventive measure.

-Our results show that some of the risk factors found in Uruguay are similar to those found in developed countries, which is most likely associated with factors inherent to the western lifestyle.
-In particular, this involves demographic factors (the risk of experiencing cancer in general, and CM in particular, is associated with age) and overweight and obesity.
+Our results show that some of the risk factors found in Uruguay are similar to those found in developed countries, which is most likely associated with factors inherent to the Western lifestyle.
+In particular, this involves demographic factors (the risk of experiencing cancer in general, and CM in particular, is associated with age) as well as overweight and obesity.

-Regarding the level of education, it could be related to the accessibility of the patients to the available information on the early detection and timely treatment of BC.
-In this context, most of the included patients (320, 80.4%) had completed primary education and at least started secondary education, and most of the respondents aged over 50 years underwent mammographic and clinical surveillance at least biannually (264 patients, 78.1% of this subgroup).
+Regarding education, the level of education could be related to the accessibility to patients of available information on the early detection and timely treatment of breast cancer.
+In this context, most of the included patients (320 [80.4%]) had completed primary education and at least started secondary education, and most of the respondents aged 50 years or older underwent mammographic and clinical surveillance at least biannually (264 patients [78.1% of this subgroup]).
 Such a relatively high percentage probably reflects not only the level of education but also that of the prevention campaigns performed by the Honorary Commission for the Fight Against Cancer (Comisión Honoraria de Lucha Contra el Cáncer [CHLC]) and the MSP.
-Therefore, the continuation of BC early detection programs should be considered a priority.
-This explains that most patients were diagnosed with BC following screening mammography (258 patients, 76.3%) or medical examination (56 patients, 16.5%) and only 24 patients (6%) following breast self-examination.
+Therefore, the continuation of early detection programs for breast cancer should be considered a priority.
+This also might explain why most patients were diagnosed with breast cancer following screening mammography (258 patients [76.3%]) or medical examination (56 patients [16.5%]), whereas only 24 patients (6%) were diagnosed following breast self-examination.